 When a borrower files an Employment Certification Form (ECF) or applies to Public Service Loan Forgiveness, their loans will be transferred to the servicer that specializes in loan forgiveness.
 This loan servicer is currently FedLoan Servicing.

-When a borrower applies for a Total and Permanent Disability (TPD) Discharge, their loans will be transferred to the servicer that specializes in disability discharges.
+When a borrower applies for a Total and Permanent Disability (TPD) Discharge, their loans are transferred to the servicer that specializes in disability discharges.
 This loan servicer is currently Nelnet.

 When a borrower files for bankruptcy, even if they are not seeking to discharge their federal student loans in bankruptcy, their loans will be transferred to the servicer that specializes in bankruptcy cases.
 This loan servicer is currently ECMC.